 Cilantro Lime Crema Ingredients:

-- Sour Cream or Mexican Crema: Choose a full-fat version for the best flavor and texture.
+- Sour Cream or Mexican Crema: Mexican crema has a slightly thinner consistency and higher fat content than sour cream, but either works here.
+I prefer a full-fat version for the best flavor and texture.

-- Lime: Look for limes that feel heavy for their size, they're the juiciest.
+- Lime: I look for limes that feel heavy for their size because they’re the juiciest.

 - Fresh Cilantro: As with the salsa, look for fresh, bright green leaves.